IgnasiLucas/hedgehog/README.md

 available in vcftools, but to select sites with data for: the Hemichinus sample (required for the test), and for any number of individuals from the other three populations.

+The script freq2.awk takes a vcf file with the "binary presence flag" field in the INFO section (see 2017-05-25) as input and produces a table of allele frequencies in the requested populations for abba/baba analysis.

 2018-03-27
 ==========